How to Make a Feel Better, Get Better, I Care About You Box

-Oatmeal Raisin cookies are a great remedy and wonderful feel good treat.
+Oatmeal Raisin cookies are a great remedy and a wonderful feel-good treat.
 These are easy to make and very tasty.
 You could also make Sugar Cookies.

 - 1 cup unsalted butter, softened to room temperature (I used plant based butter)